 A portion of a fresh, fusion-crusted stone weighing 180 g was found in Northwest Africa and subsequently purchased by M. Cimala in Erfoud, Morocco.
 A type specimen was submitted for analysis to Northern Arizona University (J. Wittke and T. Bunch), and NWA 4969 was classified as a new brachinite.
 This brachinite might be paired with other brachinites found in Northwest Africa during a similar timeframe (e.g., NWA 4042, 4872, 4874, 4882 [the largest brachinite mass known], and 6349).

 Northwest Africa 4969 is an olivine-rich (~89 vol%) dunite with a protogranular texture typical of this group.
 It has a bimodal grainsize, ranging from fine- to medium-grained (0.1 mm to 1.2 mm), and contains minor clinopyroxene, K-poor sodic plagioclase, chromite, and FeNi-metal.
-Similar to some other brachinites, olivines contain very fine-grained assemblages of orthopyroxene and opaques lining various olivine grain boundaries, features which are thought to have formed during fluctuations in redox conditions (Rumble, III et al, 2008).
+Similar to some other brachinites, olivines contain very fine-grained assemblages of orthopyroxene and opaques (metal and sulfide) lining various olivine grain boundaries, features which have been attributed to fluctuations in redox conditions (e.g., Rumble, III et al, 2008).
+Several methods for the reduction of primary olivine were reviewed by Goodrich et al., 2017), including its reaction with methane to form orthopyroxene + metal (Irving et al., 2013) and through its sulfurization by a S-rich fluid or gas to form orthopyroxene + sulfide (e.g., Singerling et al., 2013).

 The formation age of the paired brachinite NWA 4882 was calculated by Dunlap et al. (2016) using the short-lived MnCr chronometer.
 An absolute age relative to the D'Orbigny age anchor was determined to be 4.5502 (±0.0008) b.y.
 This is ~14.6 m.y. later than the formation of the type specimen for this group, Brachina, which has a MnCr age of 4.5648 (±0.0005) b.y.
 (Dunlap et al., 2016).
 In addition, their study revealed that the ε54Cr value for this meteorite is similar to that of other brachinites, indicating that they all derive from a common parent body that experienced a long duration of impact-heating.
 In a subsequent study, Dunlap et al. (2017) determined a very ancient AlMg absolute age relative to D'Orbigny of 4.5680 (±0.0005) b.y., possibly reflecting the time of partial melting of the source lithology.

-Information concerning the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a a possible representative of the brachinite parent body feldspathic crust, can be found on the NWA 3151, Reid 013, and Eagles Nest pages.
+Information concerning the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a possible representative of the feldspathic crust of the brachinite parent body, can be found on the NWA 3151, Reid 013, and Eagles Nest pages.
 The specimen of NWA 4969 shown above is a 0.93 g partial slice.
 The photo below shows the partial stone as found.